1st Edition

 Biography

 Alessandra Gissi is Associate Professor of Contemporary History at the University of Naples L'Orientale (Italy).
-Her research focuses on women's and gender history, the history of bodies and reproduction, the history of domestic labour, the history of migrations.
+Her research focuses on women's and gender history, the history of bodies and reproduction, the history of domestic labour, and the history of migrations.